line

 SUSTAINABLE DESIGN CURATOR

-An interdisciplinary creative who moves beyond traditional design, Shaleen’s perspicacity seamlessly combines conceptualization, visualization, technical precision, and innovative curiosity.
+An inter & transdisciplinary creative who moves beyond traditional design, Shaleen’s perspicacity seamlessly combines conceptualization, visualization, technical precision, and innovative curiosity.
 From commercial spaces to residential environments, collaborating closely with designers to integrate innovative materials and circular, regenerative design solutions that align with the designers' vision & the clients' needs.

 Curating with care and consideration, Shaleen cultivates spaces that heal, nurture and restore.
 Every element is selected purposefully to support wellness, foster connection, celebrate culture, and carry emotion, meaning and memory that recites part of a larger narrative that unfolds as you move through the space.
 Creating visually captivating, environmentally and socially responsible spaces that leave a lasting positive impression.